csaq5507/UIBK-703602-Compiler-Construction/assignment_3.md

 Additionally, you are asked to create the control flow graph (CFG) which will be used later on for optimisations.

 For simplicity we are targeting x86, not x86_64.
-You will need the [32 bit libc dev package](https://stackoverflow.com/a/7412698) when doing this on a 64 bit system.
+This can be achieved on a 64 bit installation by passing `-m32` to GCC when compiling your generated assembler code.
-Additionally you should pass `-m32` to GCC when compiling your generated assembler code.
+For this, the [GCC multilib package](https://packages.debian.org/buster/gcc-multilib) needs to be installed.

 ## Task 1